 The AMA awards 60 CME credits for successful completion of the CC program.
 Additional information can be found on the AMA website.

-On the AMA website, look for "Direct credit application" - requires login, click on "create account."
+On the AMA website, look for "Direct credit" - requires login, click on "create account."
 Membership in AMA not required.